 The Journal of European Studies does not currently accept supplemental files.

 Journal of European Studies adheres to the SAGE Harvard reference style.
 View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+You should also consult a recent issue of the journal and align your layout and referencing with what you find there.

 French books, titles, etc